nathan2582/findatimeplease/README.md

 # Thoughts and Ruminations

 In hindsight, I should have not attempted to squeeze in a coding challenge when on a road trip with a 5 month old to a wedding.
 I was not able to give this project the time and attention it deserved.
-I was able to get the basic functionality working, but I was not able to implement the more advanced features I wanted to, I wasn't as organized as I would have liked, and I didn't have the time to write tests.
+I was able to get the functionality working, but I was not able to implement the more advanced features I wanted to, I wasn't as organized as I would have liked.

+My git commit history is far from what I desire.
+I would have liked to have more granular commits.
+I would have liked to have more descriptive commit messages.
+I would have liked to have actually utilized branches.
+I would have liked to have more tests.
+I would have liked to have more documentation.

+I did spend about 6-7 somewhat distracted hours on this task.
+When not on vacation, I have a distraction-free workspace and work station.

-In hindsight, I assumed the backend data structure for how schedules are set for providers.
+I assumed the backend data structure for how schedules are set for providers.
 In a real world scneario, I would be in communication with the backend teams about database schema and business requirements.
 In this coding example, I made the assumption that the provider would have a list of available times and the user would select from those times.

 With this implementation, if a provider needed to adjust their schedule, they would need to update the list of available times.
 This could be cumbersome if the provider has a schedule that changes weekly.
 On the contrary, if a provider is required to set their schedule each week, the user experience for the provider would be a little more painful.